|

 .SS Subsection heading Document structure macros

-.SY Synopsis start Synopsis macros
+.SY Synopsis start Command synopsis macros

 .TH Title heading Document structure macros